 The Poço das Pulgas waterfall hike is an off-the-beaten-path adventure through the jungle to explore several incredible waterfalls.
 If you choose, there is an extended route option to the Rocha dos Pombos viewpoint, which looks down over the town of Ponta Delgada.
 On my hike, I also combined the trek with a visit to Caldeira de São João, another massive waterfall.
 This is a truly wild setting and the lush forest that surrounds these waterfalls create a very magical atmosphere.
 I did this hike with Madeira Wonder Hikes for the extended route to the viewpoint but if you do the smaller route for just the waterfalls, it could be possible by yourself.
-These are some of the the most tropical, lush waterfalls on Madeira.
+These are some of the most tropical, lush Madeira Waterfalls.

 Want more details and photos?
 View the full blog post here: POÇO DAS PULGAS WATERFALL HIKE

 The Caldeirão do Inferno waterfall hike is one of the best levada walks on Madeira island with lush jungles and several amazing waterfalls!
 This adventurous levada trail is one of the most popular hikes on the island due to its incredible waterfalls, dense jungle surroundings, and most importantly, it’s a relatively flat trail without too much incline.
 The Caldeirão do Inferno hike is the same as the Caldeirão Verde hike but you continue on for another 2.4-kilometers to reach an incredible canyon and then one final, massive waterfall.
 I really enjoyed this hike and would highly recommend it, especially for those who enjoy walking but don’t want a huge uphill trek with dangerous conditions.